Progetto-ItaCa/Progetto-ItaCa.github.io/pages/name.md

 - [Giuseppe (Beppe) Metere](http://math.unipa.it/metere)

-The project is still very yound and the rest of the Steering Committee is in the process of being decided.
+The project is still very young and the rest of the Steering Committee is in the process of being decided.

 Members of the **ItaCa Steering Committee** currently include: